+Top tips for starting a business.
 Who do you need to notify about the new business?
-What legal status best suits your situation – sole trader or limited company?
-You need to decide early because if you need stationery it affects letterheads, invoices, etc. What about H M Revenue & Customs?
+What legal status best suits your situation - sole trader or limited company?
+What about HMRC?
 Do you need to be registered for VAT?
 What insurances are required?

 If you have chosen to be a sole trader, you must notify HM Revenue and Customs (HMRC) within three months of starting your business.